soulripper13/speedtest_rt_ru/README.md

 - Configurable update interval through the Home Assistant UI or manual update
 - Fully compatible with Home Assistant and HACS
 - Works only on x86_64 systems
-- Requires Home Assistant 2023.9+ (adjust if different)
+- Requires Home Assistant 2025.11+

 ### Installation
 #### Manual installation